Total Performance Data logo assets-18-2

 What is the Latency?

-By using radio frequencies we can transmit the data very fast and you should expect it to arrive into your platform in under 100ms.
+By using radio frequencies we can transmit the data very fast and dependent upon your set-up you can expect your device to receive up to 5 updates per second.

 Do TPD Regularly Monitor the Accuracy of the GPS Data?